hmlongco/Factory/README.md

 ```swift
 let service = Container.shared.service()
 ```
-Note that this approach is similar to the `let service = Container.service()` methodology used in Factory 1.0.
+Note that this is fundamentally the same `let service = Container.service()` Service Locator pattern used in Factory 1.0.

 Finally, you can also use the @Injected property wrapper.
 It now uses keyPaths to indicate the desired dependency.

 ```swift
 @Injected(\.service) var service: ServiceType
 ```
-The @Injected property wrapper looks for dependencies in the shared container, so this example is functionally identical to the `Container.shared.service()` example above.
+The @Injected property wrapper looks for dependencies in the shared container, so this example is functionally identical to the `Container.shared.service()` version shown above.

 ## Registering a new Factory closure